 - Mobile Sensor Analytics.
-Mobile sensors are taking on an increasing presence in our lives, from wearable devices for physiological and cognitive monitoring, sensors in vehicles for kinematic, environment and driver behavior monitoring, to environmental monitoring and epidemiological tracking.
-Our group discuss theory and application in mobile sensor analytics, including real-time data collection, streaming data analysis, active on-line learning, mobile sensor networks, and energy efficient mobile computing.
+Discussions on theory and application in mobile sensor analytics, including real-time data collection, streaming data analysis, active on-line learning, mobile sensor networks, and energy efficient mobile computing.

 - Teaching Data Science.
-Our working group is an interdisciplinary platform that fosters ideas and collaboration in the development of data science teaching methods and materials.
-We discuss issues such as: How do we teach data science to students with various levels of preparation?
+Discussions on issues such as: How do we teach data science to students with various levels of preparation?
 How do we build data science modules to incorporate into existing domain science courses?
 How do we raise awareness of ethics and social responsibility in data science teaching?
 How do we teach data science to independent researchers?

 Past working groups linked with funding opportunities: